 As of the first century, God’s word had been proclaimed throughout the whole world4,6,8.
 If the word was sufficiently complete in the first century to save individuals1,3,4,6,8,9,10,11,12, how is it any less complete now and why would it be necessary for God to reveal more?
 The foundation9,12 would not still be being laid some 2,000 years later.

-We can interpret prophecy, but only to the extent God has told us through Scripture what it means1.
-Interpreting Bible prophecy and how we handle it in general is the ultimate example of how Scripture interprets Scripture (lit.
-God interprets God1).
+We can only interpret prophecy to the extent that God, through another inspired writer2,4,6, has revealed what it means1.
+For example, we have cases where we would never even think to make application on our own, and yet the inspired writer does5.
+In fact, interpreting Bible prophecy and how we handle it in general is the ultimate example of how Scripture interprets Scripture, or literally, God interprets God1.

-May we never scripture weight – whether by authorship, testament or presupposition – but instead seek to gather all that Scripture has to say on the matter and only then make careful conclusions.
+May we never scripture weight – whether by authorship, testament, or presupposition.
+Instead, seek to gather all that Scripture has to say on the matter and only then make careful conclusions.

 There are many in the religious world today that claim to be an apostle.
 More than simply "a messenger" (Greek meaning of the word "apostle"), a title of "Apostle" is given or assumed by individuals wishing to mimick the authority and power given to the original twelve.
 For example, the [more]